Frequently Asked Questions

 Boston is a cultural mecca!
 The state of Massachusetts has more academic institutions than any other state in the nation.
 Thus, there is a lot of active learning, a lot of diversity and creative offerings throughout the city.
 Boston proper is a walking city, although it also offers plenty of public transportation.
 We encourage students to take advantage of everything Boston has to offer – music, theater, city tours, and restaurants (many of which are are free or offer a student discount).
 Winters can be an eye-opening experience for our southern students, but autumn New England can’t be beat.
 We believe these opportunities make up for the relative high cost of living.
 In fact many students who originally planned to return home after graduation fall in love with Boston and decide to stay.

-Do I need to attend an informational session/open house to be accepted into the program?
-Is an interview mandatory?
+Do I need to attend an interview to be accepted into the program?

 Yes.
-Some applicants choose to attend one of these to inform a decision of whether to apply to our program.
-Others choose to apply first, then if granted an interview, come for a full-day informational session and interview.
-The latter tends to be the first choice for applicants who are not local.
 Interviews are mandatory in order to be accepted into the program.
 Interviews give you and us an opportunity to meet and determine whether we are a mutual fit.